EyeSeeTea/d2-docker/README.md

 $ bin/d2-docker start eyeseetea/dhis2-db:2.30-sierra
 ```

 This will start 3 containers (dhis2-core, postgres and nginx).
 Now you can connect to the DHIS2 instance (`http://localhost:PORT`) where _PORT_ is the first available port starting from 8080.
-You can run many images at the same time (but not the same image more than once).
+You can run many images at the same time, but not the same image more than once.

 Use option `--pull` to overwrite the local images with the images in the hub.
 Use option ``--detach` to start containers in the background.

-### Show logs for a container
+### Show logs for running containers

 Check logs of a running container: